 -The Give Your Dog a Brain ebook and videos are fully compatible with both Mac and PC.

 -The ebook is in PDF format for your downloading, reading and printing convenience.
-To view a PDF you’ll need Adobe Reader, a free program that is probably already installed on your computer.
+You’ll need Adobe Reader or another PDF reader, which are free programs that are probably already installed on your computer/mobile device.

 -Please note this is not a Kindle ebook.

 You can pay via credit/debit card or Paypal.
 Our shopping cart is handled securely through PayPal (i.e. we don’t get access to your credit card details)